Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Discover the diverse and vibrant capital city of Vietnam.

 Vietnam’s capital city is another awesome place to visit in January.
-It’s the driest month of the year and the temperatures hover in the high 70s (F).
+It’s the driest month of the year and the temperatures hover in the high 70s (F), but you’ll still want to make sure you bring mosquito repellant and the other essentials included on our Vietnam packing list.
 The city has a unique collection of architecture, from Buddhist temples to Catholic cathedrals and modern skyscrapers.

 Traditional markets offer a fantastic variety of fruits, vegetables, and more.
 Street food here is delicious and diverse.
 Vietnam is also the home of pho, so how could you pass up a bowl or two while here?